-- Maintain your operative dressing, loosen bandage if swelling of the hand occurs - It is normal for the elbow to bleed and swell following surgery.
-If blood soaks through the bandage, do not become alarmed, reinforce with additional dressing - To avoid infection, keep surgical incisions clean and dry you may shower by placing a plastic covering over the surgical site beginning the day after surgery.
-NO immersion of the arm. - You may begin showering and getting your wound site wet after your first post-op appointment.
+- Maintain your operative dressing, loosen bandage if swelling of the hand occurs - It is normal for the shoulder to bleed and swell following surgery.
+If blood soaks through the bandage, do not become alarmed, reinforce with additional dressing - Remove surgical dressing on the 7th post-operative day if minimal drainage is present, apply band-aids or a clean dressing over incisions and change daily. - To avoid infection, keep surgical incisions clean and dry you may shower by placing a plastic covering over the surgical site beginning the day after surgery.
+NO immersion of the arm. - You can get your wound wet in the shower on the 7th post-operative day.
+NO immersion in a bath until given approval by our office.